 New York, 1976

 EFEO member since 2008

-Daniel PERRET, Claude GUILLOT, Ludvik KALUS, Philippe PAPIN, Claudine SALMON , Jacques LEIDER, Michel LORRILLARD, Arlo GRIFFITHS, Dominique SOUTIF, Julia ESTEVE, Peter SKILLING, Hadi SIDOMULYO, Tilman FRASCH, Kyaw Minn HTIN, Marek BUCHMANN, Christian BAUER, Titi Surti NASTITI, Roderick ORLINA
+Daniel PERRET, Claude GUILLOT, Ludvik KALUS, Philippe PAPIN, Claudine SALMON , Jacques P. LEIDER, Michel LORRILLARD, Arlo GRIFFITHS, Dominique SOUTIF, Julia ESTEVE, Peter SKILLING, Hadi SIDOMULYO, Tilman FRASCH, Kyaw Minn HTIN, Marek BUCHMANN, Christian BAUER, Titi Surti NASTITI, Roderick ORLINA

 Benoît JACQUET, François LACHAUD, Frédéric GIRARD, Dejanirah COUTO, Rui Manuel LOUREIRO, Jean-Noël ROBERT, José Miguel PINTO DOS SANTOS, TAKAHASHI Hiromi, João Paulo OLIVEIRA E COSTA, Juan GIL, Annick HORIUCHI, Michel WASSERMAN, Alexandra CURVELO, Nuno VASSALO E SILVA, Cynthia VIALLE, SUZUKI Hiroyuki

 Jean-Luc CHEVILLARD, Dominic GOODALL, Gérard COLAS, Gerdi GERSCHHEIMER, Nalini BALBIR, Gregory SCHOPEN, Phyllis GRANOFF, Cristina SCHERRER-SCHAUB, Monika HORSTMANN, Jan E. M. HOUBEN, Richard Salomon, Christophe VIELLE, Johannes BRONKHORST